Ike4roo/Python/Small Tetris CLI game/README.md

 Just a small game Tetris for terminal using characters as graphics

-If you are an admin who wants to take a break directly in cosole and has python3 installed, try
+If you are an admin or programmer who wants to take a break directly in cosole and has python3 installed, try

 Depends on `keyboard` for realtime asyncronuous interaction